lnls-sirius/streamdevice-ioc/README.md

 ```
 docker service ls
 ```
-Add the following environment variables to a service in order to launch IOCs in different ports.<br>
+Add the following environment variables to a service in order to launch IOCs in different ports (`docker/docker-stack.yml` ).<br>
 The user must set the initial port value.

 ```